 Sure there are.
 Let me be very candid.
 From a US interest point of view, we do better with Chinese success than we do with Chinese disappointment or failure.
 Having wrestled with these issues for many years, fundamentally I come down on that side.
 The problems that Chinese success creates are more likely ones we know how to deal with.
 China now faces one of the most difficult challenges it’s had since the 1970s: the challenge of significantly restructuring its economy at a time when the political system is structured in a way not to allow that to happen.
 The incentives for the top party and government leaders in each locality from the provincial level down to the township level – even if this is only the top two people [in each location] we’re talking about, it’s more than 70,000 officials – are very much built around the model that has produced all the growth of the last 30 years.
 That model has been the basis for rewarding and promoting these officials, so not surprisingly they are comfortable with that model and have learned how to milk it for satisfaction.
 The economic development model of the 12th Five-Year Plan, which is a model that suits both Chinese and American interests very well, requires restructuring those incentives in a major way.
 It’s going to be extremely difficult for the top leadership in China to develop the political will power and capacity.
 You also now have enormous SOEs that are extremely powerful and that would be disadvantaged by the 12th Five Year Plan, and many of them are linked to elite families.
 So while they formally adopted the 12th Five-Year Plan in March of 2011, I see very little evidence at this point that we’re going to have rigorous implementation of it.
 Without rigorous implementation of the 12th Five-Year Plan, China within 10 years is going to be in deep trouble.

-What are the major problems China could face?
+What are the major problems China co

 The current model is based on assumptions that are largely exhausted at this point, assumptions about a very large cohort of workers in the 18- to 35-year-old bracket, assumptions about the capacity of the international system to keep absorbing very large increases in Chinese exports, assumptions about the capacity of the eco-system to permit China to develop now and clean up later, and assumptions about popular tolerance of corruption, inequality of wealth, and environmental degradation.
 All those assumptions were accurate ten years ago, but they’re now largely exhausted.
 The major problem with the current model is that it’s increasingly inefficient.
 It’s a very resource intensive model in a country that has a real shortage of resources.
 But even beyond that, the big Achilles heel is that it generates social tension.
 And especially if there’s an economic slowdown, so incomes aren’t rising rapidly, then all the other downsides – cancer villages, corruption, inequality of wealth and so on – become increasingly worrisome.
 The Standing Committee and the Politburo can make some changes and implement them in Beijing, such as changing interest rates at state-owned banks, required bank reserve ratios and the Qualified Foreign Institutional Investor quotas, and that all has an impact.
 But that doesn’t change the outcomes of the system as a whole.
 If structural reform fails, we’re going to be dealing with a country where extremism from both the left and the right is more likely to play a larger role, where repression of civil liberties is likely to grow as instability grows, where the consequences in terms of global climate change are likely to be exacerbated, because China will not have shifted away from an extraordinary stress on energy-intensive manufacturing.